StarRider/Selenium/README.md

 3. Posess good intensions about using data.
 This means that don't use the data you collected from the website, again them in a harmful        manner which affects their business.

 # Lets Scrap Amazon
 In order to scrap Amazon, I have used BeautifulSoup library of python too apart from selenium.
 Currently the scraping of mobile names and their respective links are done till now.
-Further work is to be done.
+But the extracted links doesn't match this happens because the Amazon's website is javascript encrypted.
+Hence when you run the following command
+>>
 (To understant look amazon_scraper.py)

 # Goal